Tikamin557/Ts-Core/docs/ModderGuide.md

 T's Core can be used by SMAPI C# mods through its documented public APIs.

+C# mods can also register their own actions with the T's Core Shortcut Panel, allowing players to access those functions directly from the in-game panel.

 > **Important**
 >
 > Do not rely on internal classes, internal fields, or undocumented behavior.